ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-14. Can you combine RandomizedSearchCV and GridSearchCV techniques for hyperparameter tuning?
+Q. Can you combine RandomizedSearchCV and GridSearchCV techniques for hyperparameter tuning?

 <details><summary><b>Answer</b></summary>